 In most cases this will not cause problems, but in this particular circumstance flashing incorporated within the wall (above a lower level window) was allowing water to enter a bedroom at a lower level.

-Gutter design causing rot
+Gutter design causing overflowing and rot

-Always consider the practical advantages of including eaves when having your building designed.
+- Always consider the practical advantages of including eaves when having your building designed.